Treatments

 Green Cross podiatry & chiropody clinic are able to provide our patients with diabetes not only their annual diabetic foot assessment, but also educate you on how diabetes can affect your feet; develop a treatment plan with advice for a foot care routine you will be able to manage towards having healthy feet in the future.

-Biochemical Assessment
+Biomechanical Assessment

-The podiatrist will undertake a gait analysis, looking at the way you walk, and a ‘hands on’ approach to test the range of motion of the joint of the foot and ankle, and muscle strength of the lower limb, in order to help to identify links between your symptoms and the position and function of the lower limbs and feet.
+The podiatrist will undertake a gait analysis, looking at the way you walk, and a ‘hands on’ approach to test the range of motion of the joint of the foot and ankle, and muscle strength of the lower limb, to help to identify links between your symptoms and the position and function of the lower limbs and feet.

 Verruca Treatment